Well, this is for the future me.

 Just last week, Amazon had a major layoff and most of the news outlets are claiming this is driven by AI.

-I think this is not the case and let me document why I think so at this point.
+This is probably not the case, and let me document why I think so at this moment.

 Chips Chips Chips

-This of course is not bad per se, but just goes to show that at this point the company is not ready to just drop in AI in place of humans and keep the business still running.
+This is of course not a bad thing per se, but it goes to show that at this point the company is not ready to drop in AI in place of humans and keep the business running.

 Does that mean that kind of work cannot be automated?
-I think it can but LLM-based agents at this point are just not as reliable to fully do it.
+I think it can, but LLM-based agents at this point are just not reliable enough to handle it end to end.

 But that might change.

-But a good argument I heard that that really made sense to me, is that actually this is a move to ensure Amazon has more cash in their hands to buy more and more NVIDIA chips to make sure they don't keep falling behind in the Cloud AI race.
+But a good argument I heard that really made sense to me is that this move is meant to ensure Amazon has more cash on hand to buy more and more NVIDIA chips, making sure it doesn't keep falling behind in the Cloud AI race.

 This makes a lot of sense since Wall Street is currently not happy with AWS revenue growth as it is not seeing the same growth numbers as Google Cloud and Azure.